-Author's Perspective: Drugs for diabetes, high blood pressure, high cholesterol, etc. are the norm -- more than 2 out of every 3 people take some kind of medication for something.
+Author's Perspective: Drugs for diabetes, high blood pressure, high cholesterol, etc. can be dangerous when taken together or in excess amounts.
+But, in today's world, taking these drugs has become the norm -- more than 2 out of every 3 people take some kind of medication for something.
 More than 68% of TV commercials are about prescription drugs, OTC drugs or fast food.

 More than 81% of Americans take or have taken some kind of drug for a health problem during their lifetime.
 Some people take as many as 12 pills a day while their health continues to deteriorate!

 But, I must admit: Long before the coma, I used to take a statin drug (Lipitor) because it worked so well to lower my cholesterol and I didn't have to make any dietary changes.
 So, it's easy for anyone to get bamboozled by the constant barrage of TV commercials and the slick marketing of drugs in America as the norm.

 Unfortunately, I discovered later on that Lipitor causes a reduction in cellular insulin sensitivity, which is a precursor to developing type 2 diabetes!
 Read below for more details about these dangerous statin drugs.

 The medical approach to addressing high blood pressure is to artificially lower your blood pressure through biochemical changes instead of fixing the root cause of your high blood pressure.

 Everyone with high blood pressure doesn't need to be treated with drugs.
 Most people may do just as well by reducing weight, eating properly and getting the right amount of physical activity.